-Balanchine and Kirstein’s American Enterprise, forthcoming fall 2018 from Oxford University Press.
+Balanchine and Kirstein’s American Enterprise, coming November 1, 2018 from Oxford University Press.

 In 1933 choreographer George Balanchine and impresario Lincoln Kirstein embarked on an elusive quest to found a ballet company and school in the United States, and their efforts would eventually result in the creation of the New York City Ballet and the School of American Ballet.
 But during the first decade of their collaborative efforts this success was anything but assured.

 Tracing the tangled histories of two of the most important figures in twentieth-century dance, Balanchine and Kirstein’s American Enterprise offers fresh perspectives on a pivotal period in cultural history.
 Deeply researched using sources only made available in recent years, at every turn it challenges the mythologies and received histories that have arisen surrounding the early years of Balanchine and Kirstein’s collaborative efforts.
 I show how the activities of the School of American Ballet, American Ballet, and Ballet Caravan were deeply intertwined with Balanchine’s work on the Broadway stage and in Hollywood.
 The book reveals the full extent of Kirstein’s essential role in the enterprise and offers reconstructive analysis of lost works, as well as new and surprising details regarding some of Balanchine’s most iconic ballets, including Serenade, Apollo, and Concerto Barocco.
 This history involved artists including Richard Rodgers, Martha Graham, George Gershwin, Katherine Dunham, Vera Zorina, and Igor Stravinsky, as well as dozens of lesser known players whose contributions have yet to be fully acknowledged.
 I show how in the 1930s Balanchine was not the artist that he would eventually become, and how the same was true of the institutions that he and Kirstein jointly created.